 Equipment in the print studio includes a Nolan tabletop proof press, Line-o-Scribe sign press, a Blick Sign Press 21 x 27, Kelsey 5 x 8, Chandler and Price 8 x 12, Dickerson combination press, and a Vandercook 215 proof press.
+We are also excited about a recent addition, a Liberty 7 x 11 press, serial number 1640.
 These presses, and other equipment, are available for use in our classes, or with a membership in the Open Studio program.

 Marie Oberkirsch: Executive Director

 Marie is a maker, collector, and teacher holding a BFA from the University of Kansas in Textile Design and an MFA from Cranbrook Academy of Art in Fiber.
 Her understanding of pattern, printing, and weaving combined with her passion for artifacts led her to the art of letterpress printmaking.
 With an extensive background in non-profit arts and event management, Marie is committed to preserving and promoting letterpress printmaking through education, public programs, and restoration.
 Central Print is located in